 - AI Coding Revolution — How AI is transforming software development

-- Humanoid Robots 2025 — The body of the revolution
+- The Humanoid Robot Revolution — The body of the revolution

 - The EXIT Protocol — How elites can land softly